 The DCDC Immunization Branch also monitors cases of chronic hepatitis B, maintains the chronic hepatitis B disease registry, and develops guidance for labs and providers on reporting chronic hepatitis B, including through California Reportable Diseases Information Exchange (CalREDIE).

-The DCDC STD Control Branch Office of Viral Hepatitis Prevention monitors cases of chronic hepatitis C, maintains the chronic hepatitis C disease registry, develops data reports for the public, and develops guidance for labs and providers on reporting chronic viral hepatitis, including through the California Reportable Diseases Information Exchange (CalREDIE), and monitors acute hepatitis C cases to identify possible health-care associated viral hepatitis outbreaks, which are investigated in collaboration with the DCDC Immunization Branch and the Center for Healthcare Quality Healthcare Associated Infections Program.
+The DCDC STD Control Branch Office of Viral Hepatitis Prevention monitors cases of chronic hepatitis C and perinatal hepatitis C, maintains the chronic hepatitis C disease registry, develops data reports for the public, and develops guidance for labs and providers on reporting chronic viral hepatitis, including through the California Reportable Diseases Information Exchange (CalREDIE), and monitors acute hepatitis C cases to identify possible health-care associated viral hepatitis outbreaks, which are investigated in collaboration with the DCDC Immunization Branch and the Center for Healthcare Quality Healthcare Associated Infections Program.

 The Office of Viral Hepatitis Prevention provides information to local health departments, health care providers, community-based organizations, and other partners regarding where to obtain training on viral hepatitis.
 A list of training resources is available on the OVHP Training web page.

 The Office of AIDS AIDS Drug Assistance Program (ADAP) covers viral hepatitis vaccine and hepatitis C medication costs for people living with HIV/AIDS who are eligible for the program.